spatialos/online-services/README.md

 #### Deployment Pool

-A longrunning process, deployed in your cluster, which will maintain a pull of ready-to-go deployments.
+A long-running process, deployed in your cluster, which will maintain a pull of ready-to-go deployments.
 Useful in session-based games where deployments are created and removed often.

 - [Explainer](./docs/deployment-pool/README.md)
 - [Usage guide](./docs/deployment-pool/usage.md)